 |101 – 199 Volunteers||$186|

 |For each 100 volunteers above 299 add||$64|

-If you have question or concerns regarding the reporting instructions or use of forms, please call the MMIA at 1-800-635-3089 and enter the extension for either Ann Komac, Claims Manager (ext.
-121) or Kayla Forgey, Accounting Associate (ext.
-140).
+If you have questions or concerns regarding the casual volunteer coverage reporting instructions or how to submit an application requesting coverage, please call the MMIA at 1-800-635-3089 and enter the extension for either Ann Komac, Claims Manager (ext.
+121) or Britani Laughery, Operations Manager (ext.
+114).